W. Somerset Maugham: Awards and honours

-Maugham was appointed Companion of Honour in 1954, on the recommendation of the British prime minister, Winston Churchill, and six years later – along with Churchill – he was one of the first five writers to be made a Companion of Literature.
+Maugham was appointed Member of the Order of the Companions of Honour in 1954, on the recommendation of the British prime minister, Winston Churchill, and six years later – along with Churchill – he was one of the first five writers to be made a Companion of Literature.
 He was a Commandeur of the Legion of Honour, and an honorary doctor of the universities of Oxford and Toulouse.
 On his eightieth birthday the Garrick Club gave a dinner in his honour: only Dickens, Thackeray and Trollope had been similarly honoured.
 He was a Fellow of the Royal Society of Literature, a Fellow of the Library of Congress, Washington, an honorary member of the American Academy of Arts and Letters, and an honorary senator of Heidelberg University.

 Reputation

 The critic Philip Holden wrote in 2006 that Maugham occupies a paradoxical position in twentieth-century British literature.
 Although he was an important influence on many well-known writers, "Maugham's critical stock has remained low".
 Maugham outsold, and outlived, contemporaries such as James Joyce, Virginia Woolf and D. H. Lawrence, but, in Holden's view, "he could not match them in terms of stylistic innovation or thematic complexity".
 Nonetheless, Maugham is recognised as an influence on Coward, Lawrence, Kingsley Amis, Graham Greene, Christopher Isherwood, V. S. Naipaul and George Orwell.
 His urbane spy, Ashenden, influenced the stories of Raymond Chandler, Ian Fleming, Georges Simenon and John le Carré.

 In The Summing Up (1938), Maugham wrote of his non-dramatic work, "I have no illusions about my literary position.
 There are but two important critics in my own country who have troubled to take me seriously and when clever young men write essays about contemporary fiction they never think of considering me.
 I do not resent it.
 It is very natural".
 Some biographers have doubted Maugham's claim to be unresentful at being overlooked or dismissed by literary critics, but there is little doubt that he was right about it.
 L. A. G. Strong acknowledged his craftsmanship, but described his writing as having an effect like "that of music expertly played in an expensive restaurant at dinner".
 Virginia Woolf was friendly though a little patronising; Lytton Strachey disparaged one of his books as "Class II, Division I".
 Lee Wilson Dodd wrote, "Mr Maugham knows how to plan a story and carry it through.
 Competence is the word.
 His style is without a trace of imaginative beauty."
 In a 2016 survey Don Adams remarks, "The gist of the criticism of Maugham's fiction, that it lacks psychological and emotional profundity, is remarkably consistent throughout the decades."